GermaniumSystem/pseudoStarbound/README.md

 pseudoStarbound accepts clients on the configured ip:port and immediately kicks them with a configured status message.
 This message is simply stored in a file and can be changed on-the-fly without restarting pseudoStarbound.
-Additionally, pseudoStarbound how has RQuery support!
-It will respond to rquery commands just like a real server would (including the obligatory Starbound quirks).
+Additionally, pseudoStarbound now has RQuery support!
+It will respond to RQuery commands just like a real server would (including the obligatory Starbound quirks).

 #### Installation